Usman Gondal

 Usman Iqbal Gondal (عثمان اقبال گوندل; born 12 February 1987) is a former professional footballer who played as a midfielder.
 Born in England, he played for the Pakistan national team.

 Club career

 Gondal was born in Derby, England, and played youth football for both Nottingham Forest and Leicester City.
 In 2003, Usman Gondal became Leicester City's first Asian scholar and played for the under-17s.
 Gondal was called up by the senior team after he scored in a trial match for their under-19 side against Watford in 2005.

 Gondal signed for non-league side Arnold Town in September 2006.
 Gondal retired from professional football in 2007, because of persisting injuries that hampered his football career and focused on his job career.

 International career

-Gondal made his debut international appearance for Pakistan in 2006, in the 2007 AFC Asian Cup qualifiers against Jordan.
-In doing so, he became one of a number of British-born footballers to represent Pakistan at international level.
+Gondal made his debut international appearance for Pakistan as substitute in the first match of the friendly series against India in Quetta on 12 June 2005.
+He then had to leave the camp before the second match of the series after falling ill.

+In 2006, he was included with the squad for the tour to Bahrain and the 2007 AFC Asian Cup qualifiers against Jordan.